Rony Lopes

-Marcos Paulo Mesquita "Rony" Lopes (born 28 December 1995) is a Portuguese professional footballer who plays as an attacking midfielder or right winger for Primeira Liga club Tondela.
+Marcos Paulo Mesquita "Rony" Lopes (born 28 December 1995) is a professional footballer who plays as an attacking midfielder or right winger for Ekstraklasa club Motor Lublin.
+Born in Brazil, he represented Portugal internationally.

 Early life

 Born in Belém, Pará, Brazil to a Brazilian father and a Portuguese mother, Lopes moved to Portugal at the age of four.

 Club career

 Manchester City

 Lopes played youth football for Benfica from ages 10 to 15, signing for Manchester City in 2011.
 He was a surprise addition to the first team's pre-season the following year, but had to wait until 7 January 2013 to make his competitive debut, when he came as an 88th-minute substitute for David Silva in a FA Cup third-round tie against Watford and scored the final goal in the 3–0 win, which made him the youngest ever scorer for the club at the age of 17 years and 9 days.

 Lopes was a regular for City's Elite Development Squad in the 2012–13 season, and went on to claim the inaugural Academy Player of the Year award after winning a public vote.
 He was included in the team that featured in the first match of the UEFA Youth League, netting twice in a 4–1 victory at Viktoria Plzeň.
 He added a hat-trick in the 6–0 home rout of Bayern Munich.

 On 21 January 2014, Lopes started against West Ham United in the second leg of the semi-finals of the Football League Cup.
 In the game, he assisted Sergio Agüero and Álvaro Negredo to a goal each, in a 3–0 away win (9–0 on aggregate).

 On 7 July 2014, Lopes was loaned to Lille until the end of the campaign.
 His maiden appearance in Ligue 1 occurred on 9 August, in a goalless home draw against Metz.
 He scored his first goal on 14 September, in a 2–0 victory over Nantes also at the Stade Pierre-Mauroy.

 Lopes was included in City's squad for their pre-season tour in Australia.
 On 5 August, he was promoted to the first team alongside Jason Denayer and Kelechi Iheanacho.